nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 :information_source: **About tags:**
 Duplicate tags are only counted once.
+Empty tags are not allowed.
+If you wish to omit tags, you may simply omit the `[t/TAG]` option.
 </div>

 <div markdown="span" class="alert alert-info">
 :information_source: **About the alternate contact format:**
 The format for `ALTERNATE_CONTACT` is `TYPE: USERNAME`, roughly looking like `SocialMedia: Username`.
 Ensure to include a space between the colon and the Username.
+Empty alternate contacts are not allowed.
+If you wish to omit alternate contacts, you may simply omit the `[a/ALTERNATE_CONTACT]` option.
 </div>

 **Examples:**